Sintattica/atk/doc/TUTORIAL.md

 `sudo mv composer.phar /usr/local/bin/composer`

 Now we are gonna need to clone the Sintattica/atk-skeleton project.
 The skeleton project is an empty project to serve as boiler plate for your own project.
-In order to graba a copy you will need git:
+In order to grab a copy you will need git:

 `
 git clone https://github.com/Sintattica/atk-skeleton.git conference